 286 - Roman times

-A fort was built at Pevensey between 280 and 300 by Carausius, a roman admiral and self-styled emperor of Britain and northern Gaul.
+A fort was built at Pevensey between 280 and 300 by Carausius, a Roman admiral and self-styled emperor of Britain and northern Gaul.
 The fort was part of the roman defenses against Saxon raiders.
-Anderitum, as the fort was known in roman times, was built to plug the gap in coastal defenses between Porchester and Lympne.
+Anderitum, as the fort was known in roman times, was built to control the coastal defenses between Porchester and Lympne.
 Anderitum was originally built on a peninsular surrounded by marsh and sea.
 However, the sea has now retreated and the castle is about two miles from the sea.

 450 - Saxon times

 The Saxon invasion of England began around 450.
 In 491 Ælle and Cissa landed at Pevensey and sacked the roman fort of Anderitum.
 All the defenders were slaughtered by Ælle.
 The fort remained in Saxon hands until the Norman invasion, although from the later 900’s on there were frequent Viking raids all along the Sussex coast.